wtsi-hgi/yascp/usage.md

 ## Extra pool metadata sheet (optional)
-Users may want to provide extra metadata for each of the pools that can be used for clustering, regression or plotting purposes.
+This file contains extra metadata for each of the pools that can be used for clustering, regression or plotting purposes.

 You can find an example file with pool metadata [here](../sample_input/extra_metadata.tsv).